Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 - Execute concurrently &mdash; but can be serial by using dependencies
 - Offer more developer control (than GCD)

+Instead of sending a task as a closure or function (as in GCD), operations allow you to create and submit tasks as pre-defined, reusable objects &mdash; objects in which you can implement helper methods, dynamically pass input parameters to set up the task, and much more...

 ### Why use them?
 The Operation class offers a number of compelling benefits over GCD:

+**Reusability** </br>
+Instances of concrete `Operation` subclasses are "once and done" tasks.
+This means that once an `Operation` object is added to an `OperationQueue`, the same object cannot be added to any other `OperationQueue`; the specific task represented by that particular object cannot be executed twice.

+But, because an instance of `Operation` is an actual Swift object representing a unit of work, you can easily submit that unit of work multiple times by creating and sending new objects of that same `Operation` subclass, if needed.

 **Dependencies** </br>
 Dependencies enables developers to execute tasks in a specific order.